humanmade/hm-juicer/README.md

 Alternately, if no `JUICER_ID` is set, the feed name can be set via a settings page that appears if this constant does not exist.

 ## Usage
+To add the Juicer feed to a page, simply use the function `juicer_feed` in your template with the correct number of posts to display (and optionally, the page to display from).
+Documentation on the `juicer_feed` function is available in the [`inc/README.md`](inc/README.md) file.

 ## Credits